![]() |

-Comfortable air-conditioned trains link Munich Hbf & Salzburg Hbf twice each hour in each direction from early until late.
-One train per hour is an express train, either a railjet (RJ/RJX), EuroCity (EC) or InterCity (IC).
-The other is a slower regional train run by the Bayerische Regiobahn (BRB).
-And since April 2022 there's a third option, 6 Westbahn trains per day.
-This page explains the choice...
+Comfortable air-conditioned trains link Munich Hbf & Salzburg Hbf twice per hour in each direction from early until late.
+One train per hour is an express, either a railjet (RJ/RJX), ICE, EuroCity (EC) or Intercity (IC).
+The other is a slower regional train run by the Bayerische Regiobahn (RE5).
+And since 2022 there's a third option too, 6 Westbahn trains per day.
+This page explains the choice.

 What are Westbahn (WB) trains like?